Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 Flight of Passage is my absolute favorite thrill ride in all of Disney World.
-It’s an exhilarating 3-D ride that simulates flying through the land of Pandora on the back of a banshee.
+It’s an exhilarating virtual reality ride that simulates flying through the land of Pandora on the back of a banshee.

 This ride is so well done that you’ll get the same adrenaline rush from this ride as you do from a typical roller coaster.

-On May 27, 2022, Epcot will debut its first roller coaster, Guardians of the Galaxy: Cosmic Rewind, a Marvel-themed indoor roller coaster.
+On May 27, 2022, Epcot debuted its first ever roller coaster, the Marvel-themed Guardians of the Galaxy: Cosmic Rewind.

 For additional thrills at Epcot, hit up Mission: SPACE, Soarin’ Around the World, and Test Track.

-Disney’s Hollywood Studios is home to 2 roller coasters at Disney World: Slinky Dog Dash and Rock ‘n’ Roller Coaster.
+Disney’s Hollywood Studios is home to 2 roller coasters at Disney World: Slinky Dog Dash and Rock ‘n’ Roller Coaster starring Aerosmith.

-Located in Toy Story Land, Slinky Dog Dash is the newest roller coaster at Hollywood Studios.
-It’s based on everyone favorite slinky dog from Toy Story.
-The cars literally look like Slink!
+Located in Toy Story Land, Slinky Dog Dash is based on everyone favorite slinky dog from Toy Story.
+The ride cars literally look like him!

 Rock ‘n’ Roller Coaster is a super intense indoor roller coaster featuring 2 loops and 1 corkscrew, all at 60 miles per hour set to Aerosmith tunes.
 It’s definitely the opposite of Slinky Dog Dash, thrill-wise!

-Magic Kingdom is home to 4 roller coasters, including a kiddie coaster, with a fifth roller coaster in the works.
+Magic Kingdom is home to 4 roller coasters with a fifth set to open in 2023.